US presses on with fight against Google's search and advertising clout

-WASHINGTON, Sept 13 (Reuters) - The Justice Department began questioning a former Google executive about billion-dollar deals with mobile carriers and others that helped keep Google the default search engine, as the second day of a once-in-a-generation antitrust trial got underway on Wednesday.
+WASHINGTON, Sept 13 (Reuters) - The Justice Department questioned a former Google executive about billion-dollar deals with mobile carriers and others that helped make Google the default search engine, in the second day of a once-in-a-generation antitrust trial on Wednesday.

-Chris Barton, who was at Google from 2004 to 2011, said that the company was quick to see the advantage of people using Google search on Palm devices and early versions of smartphones.
-"As we recognized the opportunity for search on mobile phones we began to build a product team," he said.
+Chris Barton, who was at Google from 2004 to 2011, said the company was quick to see the advantage of people using Google search on handheld devices and early versions of smartphones, spurring dramatic growth in the number of Google executives working on deals to win default status with mobile carriers.

-Barton said on his LinkedIn profile that he was responsible for leading Google's partnerships with mobile carriers like Verizon and AT&T, estimating that the deals "drive hundreds of millions in revenue.
-That probably explains why I was deposed by the DOJ (Justice Department) in 2021."
+Google's clout in search, the government argues, has helped Google, a $1 trillion company, build monopolies in some aspects of online search advertising.
+Since search is free, Google makes its money through advertising.

-The government says Alphabet's Google GOOGL.O paid $10 billion annually to wireless companies like AT&T T.N, device makers like Apple AAPL.O and browser makers like Mozilla to fend off rivals and keep its search engine's market share at around 90%.
-The Justice Department's Kenneth Dintzer said the trial was about "the future of the internet."
+The government says the Alphabet IncGOOGL.Ounit paid $10 billion annually to wireless companies like AT&T T.N, device makers like Apple AAPL.O and browser makers like Mozilla to fend off rivals and keep its search engine's market share at around 90%.

-Dintzer also said that Google manipulated auctions for internet ads in order to raise prices for advertisers.
-Since search is free, Google makes its money via advertising.
+Barton testified that in negotiating revenue-sharing deals with mobile carriers and Android smartphone makers, Google pressed for its search to be the default and to be exclusive.
+If Microsoft's search engine Bing was the default on an Android phone, Barton said, then users would have a "difficult time finding or changing to Google."

+Barton said on his LinkedIn profile that he was responsible for leading Google's partnerships with mobile carriers like Verizon and AT&T, estimating that the deals "drive hundreds of millions in revenue."

-Google attorney John Schmidtlein said in opening arguments on Tuesday that the government was wrong to say the $1 trillion company broke the law to hold onto its massive market share, noting its search engine was wildly popular because of its quality and that the payments were fair compensation for partners.
+Google attorney John Schmidtlein said in opening arguments on Tuesday that the government was wrong to say that Google broke the law to hold onto its massive market share, noting its search engine was wildly popular because of its quality and that the payments were fair compensation for partners.

 The fight has major implications for Big Tech, which has been accused of buying or strangling small rivals but has defended itself by pointing out that its services are free, as in the case of Google, or inexpensive, as in the case of Amazon.com AMZN.O.